 The English Toy Terrier boasts a sleek and shiny coat that is short, fine, and close to the body.
 The most iconic coloration for this breed is a rich black body with tan markings on the legs, chest, and face.
 These distinctive markings give them a striking and regal appearance, resembling a canine tuxedo.

-In terms of their appearance, English Toy Terriers possess a refined and graceful demeanor.
+In terms of their appearance, English Toy Terriers possess a refined and graceful demeanour.
 Their heads are small and wedge-shaped, with dark, expressive eyes that exude intelligence and curiosity.
 Their ears stand erect, and their tails are docked to a short length, giving them a polished and poised look.

 At first glance, English Toy Terriers may bear a striking resemblance to Miniature Pinschers, often referred to as "Min Pins."
 However, they are distinct breeds with their own unique histories and characteristics.
 Both breeds share similar traits, such as small size, sleek coats, and black and tan coloration.
 Still, there are notable differences: